 If your application includes disability access costs, you should upload a document listing these costs.
 If you're applying for both personal disability access costs and audience disability access costs, you should include a document for each type.

-Make sure to list your total disability access costs separately in your own budget document or the Street Performance and Spectacle Bursary Award Excel budget-sheet template.
+Make sure to list your total disability access costs separately in your own budget document.

-Learn more about disability access costs for artists or participants with disabilities.
+Learn more about disability access costs for artists.